 Please call 503-630-3538 to schedule an appointment.
 Our receptionists will call you the night before your appointment to confirm.
 Emergency cases shall always receive top priority.
 Walk-in clients with non-urgent problems will be seen as soon as possible.
 We will do our best to fit you into the schedule.

 If it is more convenient, you may drop off your pet in to be admitted to the hospital for an exam.
-It is best if the medical history formand risk assessment formis completed by the person most knowledgable about the pet and brought to the appointment.
 The doctor will examine your animal as soon as possible and call you with their findings and treatment plan.

 If your pet has an emergency or illness, we will prepare a cost estimate for the treatment plan.
 We do require a deposit prior to initiating treatment with the balance due upon the discharge of the pet.